 Popular activities used in South Florida outdoor activity therapy for addiction include:

 Outdoor Activity Therapy and Addiction Recovery

-The non-traditional therapeutic methods of outdoor activity therapy work well for treating alcoholism and drug addiction.
+The non-traditional, therapeutic methods of outdoor activity therapy work well for treating alcoholism and drug addiction.
 It has been shown to be effective for individuals of all ages, genders, and experiences.
 Individuals participating in adventure therapy not only connect with others and learn to trust, but they also have the opportunity to heal in a stress-free, non-judgmental atmosphere.
 As a result, individuals are refreshed, motivated, and brimming with confidence.
 They are also more likely to rediscover self-trust, and self-honesty.
-Furthermore, this type of therapy has been beneficial in Florida addiction treatment facilities for individuals struggling with co-occurring disorders linked with addiction.
-It is also popular with clients as it breaks up the monotony than can accompany intensive behavioral therapy.
+Furthermore, this type of therapy has been beneficial in Florida addiction treatment facilities for individuals struggling with co-occurring disorders linked to addiction.
+It is also popular with clients, as it breaks up the monotony than can accompany intensive behavioral therapy.

 How Are Outdoor Activities Beneficial to Getting Sober?